SpaghetMeNot/uvfactory/docs/modify_uvs.md

 ### Common Settings

-All transform tools have common settings for specifying which UVs to modify
+All transform tools have common settings to specify which UVs to modify.

 - **UV Map.** Which UV map to modify.
 This is a string parameter currently, be sure the name matches the map you wish to modify.